RISHABH12005/SenseHAT/README.md

 # Sense HAT

-The *Sense HAT* is an advanced add-on board for the Raspberry Pi, equipped with environmental sensors, motion detection capabilities, and an *8×8 RGB LED matrix*.
+An advanced add-on board for the Raspberry Pi, equipped with environmental sensors, motion detection capabilities, and an *8×8 RGB LED matrix*.
 It is widely used in *IoT, weather monitoring, robotics,space projects (like Astro Pi on the ISS )*.

 ---